furmidgeuk/snyk-scan-action/README.md

 - Supports additional flags like `--skip-unresolved` and `--exclude-licenses`.
 - Supports `.snyk` policy files to ignore known/approved issues, including custom paths.
 - Outputs scan results to a JSON file for further use in workflows or audit logs.
-- Optionally generate a standalone HTML report.
+- Optionally generate a standalone PDF report.

 ## 📦 Inputs